CiscoTestAutomation/getting-started/source/quickstart/learndevices.rst

 =====================
 .. include:: ../definitions/def_feature.rst

-This section describes how to use the ``learn`` function of the |librarybold| ``Ops`` module for stateful network validation of device features, such as protocols, interfaces, line cards, and other hardware.
+This topic describes how to use the ``learn`` function of the |librarybold| ``Ops`` module for stateful network validation of device features, such as protocols, interfaces, line cards, and other hardware.

 .. _cli-learn: